SwedbankPay/developer.swedbankpay.com/modules-sdks/pax-terminal/index.md

 a server and a client.
 The server handles requests from the terminal, such as display information, events, and possible input request from the terminal, such as a request to confirm that a receipt has been signed if needed.
-The second style is to act as a client only and then loose information from terminal such as events informing that a card has been inserted or removed or display information helping the operator to see what is going on.
+The second style is to act as a client only and then lose information from terminal such as events informing that a card has been inserted or removed or display information helping the operator to see what is going on.
 Transactions that need signing is not possible.
 Such transactions regard cards from outside EU for which PIN may